Calvinism, Arminianism or Neither?

 But I disagree with all five points of Calvinism as John Calvin taught it.

 In conclusion, let me say that Calvin and those who followed him claimed to believe and follow the Bible.
 They claimed to find at least a germ of the Calvinist doctrine in the Scriptures.
-But a careful student will fine that again and again they go beyond Scripture, and that Calvinism is a philosophy developed by man and depending on the fallible logic and frail, human reasoning, with the perversion of some Scriptures, the misuses of others, and the total ignoring of many clear Scriptures.
+But a careful student will find that again and again they go beyond Scripture, and that Calvinism is a philosophy developed by man and depending on the fallible logic and frail, human reasoning, with the perversion of some Scriptures, the misuses of others, and the total ignoring of many clear Scriptures.
 Calvin did teach many wonderful, true doctrines of the Scripture.

 It is true that God foreknows everything that will happen in the world.
 It is true that God definitely ordained and determined some events ahead of time and selected some individuals for His purposes.
 It is certain that people are saved by graced, and are kept by the power of God, That far Calvinists may well go in keeping their doctrines by the Scriptures.
 But beyond that, Calvinism goes in the realm of human philosophy.

 It is not a Bible doctrine, but a system of human philosophy, especially appealing to the scholarly intellect, the self-sufficient and proud mind.
-Brilliant, philosophical, scholarly preachers are apt to be misled on this matter mora than the humble-hearted, Bible-believing Christian.
+Brilliant, philosophical, scholarly preachers are apt to be misled on this matter more than the humble-hearted, Bible-believing Christian.